ccapitalK/bf_jit/README.md

 # BF_JIT

-This is a simple interpreter for the Brainfuck language.
+This is a simple JIT compiler for the Brainfuck language, using a custom machine code generator.
 It uses a 3 address code IR format to perform some useful optimizations, which it then just in time compiles into x86_64 machine code.
 As a result of this approach, this interpreter only supports the x86_64 platform.
 The memory array wraps around, so programs that depend on that functionality should work.
 8, 16 and 32 bit cells are supported.

 # Build